NewcastleRSE/MapThin/README.md

 Thinning your Map Files for Linkage Analyses!

-For full details on how to install and use MapThin please read the documentation file:
+For full details on how to install and use MapThin please read the documentation file: docs/mapthin.pdf

-mapthin.pdf

-or look at the MapThin website which may be more upto date:
+or look at the MapThin website which is easier to navigate and read: http://www.staff.ncl.ac.uk/richard.howey/mapthin

-http://www.staff.ncl.ac.uk/richard.howey/mapthin
+If the website no longer exists then download the docs directory and view the website offline: docs/index.html